Throughout northern India and Nepal.

 Three days around the March full moon.

 Dyed water is shot from syringes, thrown from buckets and poured into balloons, which are then tossed at people.
 It’s sanctioned anarchy and, as a visitor, you’ll be a particular target so expect to finish the day looking like gulab jamun (a red, sticky Indian sweet).
-Authorities urge the use of natural dyes, so they can be easily cleaned off, but you could be a mobile colour chart for days or weeks after.
+Authorities urge the use of natural dyes, so they can be easily cleaned off, but you could be a mobile color chart for days or weeks after.

 Though it runs for three days, Holi is mostly condensed into this final mad day.
 The night before, huge bonfires are lit at major crossroads in towns and cities and effigies of the demon Holika are burned to symbolise the triumph of good over evil.
 Whether you think good or evil comes up trumps the next day might depend just how much gulal ends up being thrown your way.